billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 Web link (PS Files): [here](http://asecuritysite.com/letters.zip)

-On your Ubuntu instance, you should be able to view the files by double clicking on them in the file explorer (as you should have a PostScript viewer installed).
+On your Ubuntu instance, you should be able to view the files by double-clicking on them in the file explorer (as you should have a PostScript viewer installed).

 Do the files have different contents?

-Now determine the MD5 signature for them.
+Now, determine the MD5 signature for them.
 What can you observe from the result?